 4. You’re gonna say goodbye to your comfort zone

-Life begins at the end of your comfort zone.
-This is where the real human growth lies.
+Life begins at the end of your comfort zone and this is where the real human growth happens.
 I know it’s hard, but stepping out of your comfort zone can be a mesmerizing experience.
 Maybe you will find out that this thing is not for you, but still, you can’t lose what you learned during your new experience!

 5. You will face all your weaknesses and learn to let go

-When you’re traveling alone, you don’t live in the circle of people that you like, thus you can’t ignore the environment.
-Therefore, you have to adapt to it, and this is the moment when you objectively look at your strengths and weaknesses and see how can you improve yourself as a person.
+When you’re traveling alone, you don’t live in the circle of people that you like and can’t ignore the surrounding environment.
+You have to adapt to it, and this is the moment when you objectively look at your strengths and weaknesses and see how can you improve yourself as a person.

 For me, the hardest part was letting go.
 I used to be kind of a control freak and I was getting really frustrated when even the smallest things got out of my hand.
 While traveling alone, that used to happen very often to me, even though I was trying to plan everything perfectly.
 That’s when I realized that I can’t plan my life and I can’t count out the influence of the environment.
 And that letting go doesn’t hurt as much as it seemed in the beginning.